damienbelveze/first_steps_zotero/first_steps_zotero.md

   if(task[0]) {
     send.liascript(`>## Word

-    Zotero usually works well with the desktop wersion of Word (for instance Word 2021), but not with Office365.
+    Zotero usually works well with the desktop wersion of MS Word (for instance Word 2021), but not with Office365.

     As soon as you have installed Zotero, the Zotero plugin for Word might be added to this word processor.

     It adds a tab named "Zotero" in the Word menu`
     )
   } else send.clear()